hoskinslab/LouiseNet/README.md

 To Run LouiseNet:

-for Win10: downlaod "LouiseNet.exe" and launch "LouiseNet.exe"
+for Win10: download "LouiseNet.exe" and launch "LouiseNet.exe"

 1. Options:
 ------------